odipar/spread/README.md

 In SPREAD, all data, machines states, code and computations are cryptographically authenticated.

 Of course, some practical issues had to be resolved to make SPREAD a reality.
-First and foremost, SPREAD almost completely eradicated the use of mutability.
+First and foremost, SPREAD almost completely eradicates the use of mutability.

 Obviously, keeping all machine states for authentication purposes would require enormous amounts of storage.
 SPREAD solves that issue by cryptographically 'signing' states *incrementally*, while also allowing full user-control over which ones need to be signed, and at what level of granularity.